The-w0rst/grimmbot/config/README.md

    cp config/env_template.env config/setup.env
    ```

-   Open `config/setup.env` and fill everything in.
+   Open `config/setup.env` and fill in all the tokens and keys.
 Sections are grouped by bot
-   (Grimm, Bloom, me) then shared settings.
+   (Grimm, Bloom, Curse) and shared settings.
 Add `OPENAI_API_KEY` for ChatGPT
    features or `SOCKET_SERVER_URL` if you want status reporting.

 3. Save the file.
-Any bot you run will slurp up these values automatically.
+Any bot you run will read these values automatically.

 Do **not** commit `setup.env` to git.
 Keep it private.